Power Control (power_ctrl)

 The power_ctrl device wraps a board-level power enable signal as a reusable device.
 Other devices can reference it via the power_ctrl_device field to trigger power-on or power-off control during device initialization and shutdown.

-The current template and implementation support sub_type: gpio.
-In this mode, a single gpio peripheral sets the power control pin level; active_level represents the active-high or active-low sense for power-on.
+sub_type: gpio uses a single gpio peripheral to set the power control pin level; active_level represents the active-high or active-low sense for power-on. sub_type: custom registers board-specific lifecycle operations, which supports PMICs, IO expanders, multi-rail sequencing, and any other board-owned power implementation.

 Supported Usage Modes